top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 The measurements $m_k$ can be from "internal" sensors e.g. wheel encoders, IMUs etc. or from "external" sensors such as Lidar, Infrared or camera.

-For our project, our set of measurments was obtained thanks to the camera : we put the Duckiebot in front of a chessboard, and then we were able to derived the position of the Duckiebot at every image relative to the chessboard.
+For our project, our set of measurments was obtained thanks to the camera : we put the Duckiebot in front of a chessboard, and then we were able to derive the position of the Duckiebot at every image relative to the chessboard $\big( \hat{x}_i, \hat{y}_i \big) $.

 At the same time, from our kinematic model, we could estimate the position of the Duckiebot $\big( x_i, y_i\big) $ recursively with the formula :